cs231n/cs231n.github.io/google_cloud_tutorial.md

 4. Click SSH Keys to show a list of project-wide public SSH keys.

-5. Click the Edit button so that you can modify the public SSH keys in your project.
+5. Click the Add SSH Keys button so that you can modify the public SSH keys in your project.

 6. Obtain the contents of the ~/.ssh/my-ssh-key.pub public key file with the cat command.